WATER ON! DIY TIPS ON WATERING THE GARDEN

 Will a control unit be used for watering?

 You can control watering automatically and according to your plants' needs using water timers.
 Among other things, this way you can set when and on which days watering should begin and how long it should go on for.
-Using your smartphone or voice control with Amazon Alexa, if you prefer.

 Finding the ideal hose